LeviathanAG/Cryptonite_taskphase_Satwik/Pondering_Paths.md

 In this challenge, We learn how to access/invoke a file using this path.

-Therefore, to get invoke the file we give the exact path starting with `/` and this path is called the `absolute path`.
+Therefore, to invoke the file we give the exact path starting with `/` and this path is called the `absolute path`.

 In the challenge, I retrieved the flag by invoking the program `pwn` by using the absolute path `/pwn`.